 The Company has issued bonds at fixed rates.
-Interest rate swaps are used to manage the interest rate risk associated with certain debt and generally such swaps are designated as fair value hedges.
+Interest rate swaps and cross-currency interest rate swaps are used to manage the interest rate and foreign currency risk associated with certain debt and generally such swaps are designated as fair value hedges.
 In addition, from time to time, the Company uses instruments such as interest rate swaps, interest rate futures, bond futures or forward rate agreements to manage interest rate risk arising from the Company's balance sheet structure but does not designate such instruments as hedges.